marcelklehr/changesets/README.md

 ```

 ### Operational transformation
-*Inclusion Transformation* as well as *Exclusion Transformation* are supported.
+*Inclusion Transformation* as well as *Exclusion Transformation* is supported.

 #### Inclusion Transformation
 Say, for instance, you give a text to two different people.
 Each of them makes some changes and hands them back to you.